integrallis/drools-dsl/README.md

 drools-dsl
 ==========

-A Simple Drools DSL Example
+A Simple Drools DSL Example. `mvn test` to execute unit tests.

 This material is copyrighted by Integrallis Software, LLC.